codepo8/developer-advocacy-handbook/videos.md

 ## Creating super short videos

 Many video platforms offer in addition to the long form videos and course tutorials short, informative videos that are easy to consume and should show one thing well.
 These videos are often called "snackable" content and are a great way to get people interested in your product.
-You should aim to keep those exciting. short and to the point.
+You should aim to keep those exciting, short and to the point.
 A good ballpark figure is to keep them to 40 seconds.
 I've collaborated with the Visual Studio Code team on a series of short videos that show how to do something in VS Code.
 They are all around 40 seconds long and show a single feature.
 They published the videos for me on their TikTok and YouTube channels and they've been huge successes.
 Here is an example on YouTube:

 [![Final video of fixing issues in your code in VS Code](https://img.youtube.com/vi/JLMbpiywVxQ/maxresdefault.jpg)](https://www.youtube.com/watch?v=JLMbpiywVxQ)
 (click on the screenshot to see the video on YouTube)